aimms/how-to/Articles/564/564-LocationIQ.rst

-Taking Multiple into account calling an OpenAPI REST API
+Taking Multiple into Account Calling an OpenAPI REST API
 ============================================================

-:download:`AIMMS 4.90 project download <model/LocationIQOpenAPIClient.zip>`

 Calling a generated OpenAPI Library, the word "multiple" comes back in several ways: